Local Government Resilience Support

-Our team delivers municipal resilience decision support in multiple contexts: from providing resilience insight for comprehensive and stormwater master planning to leading full resilience planning projects; directly to municipalities themselves or as a subconsultant to our engineering partners like Hazen and Sawyer and Kimley-Horn and Associates.
+Our team delivers local government resilience decision support in multiple contexts: from providing resilience insight for comprehensive and stormwater master planning to leading full resilience planning projects; directly to cities and counties themselves or as a subconsultant to our engineering partners like Hazen and Sawyer and Kimley-Horn and Associates.
 Our active projects include work for Ft.
-Lauderdale, Broward County, Tallahassee, West Palm Beach in Florida; Portsmouth, Virginia; and Raleigh, Cary, Durham, Durham County, Chapel Hill, Orange County, and Asheville in North Carolina.
+Lauderdale, Broward County, Tallahassee, and West Palm Beach in Florida; Portsmouth, Virginia; and Raleigh, Cary, Durham, Durham County, Chapel Hill, Orange County, and Asheville in North Carolina.

 Featured Project: West Palm Beach Community Resilience Plan

-In 2017, the NEMAC-FernLeaf Collaborative began guiding municipal staff from the City of West Palm Beach—with representatives from nearly every municipal department—through a five-step resilience planning process in a series of facilitated workshops, using the Steps to Resilience framework our team co-developed for the U.S. Climate Resilience Toolkit tailored for municipal resilience planning.
-The goal of the planning project is to assist the City of West Palm Beach in prioritizing the limited resources available in order to build maximum resilience to existing hazards and possible future change.
+In 2017, the NEMAC-FernLeaf Collaborative began guiding staff from the City of West Palm Beach—with representatives from nearly every municipal department—through a five-step resilience planning process in a series of facilitated workshops, using the Steps to Resilience framework.
+Our team co-developed this framework with the National Oceanic and Atmospheric Administration (NOAA) for the U.S. Climate Resilience Toolkit and have tailored it further for local government resilience planning.
+The goal of the planning project is to assist the City of West Palm Beach in prioritizing limited resources available in order to build maximum resilience to existing hazards and possible future change.

 Thus far, the team has facilitated through Step One, and is in the midst of the Step Two analysis.
 The project is planned to continue through 2018, as it advances through to the latter steps of the resilience-building process.